 |---|---|---|

-| 1 | Activation vs payout eligibility | Use statuses such as profile created, payout details submitted, review complete, and payout enabled; do not show payout-ready while any required field or required review is unresolved |
+| 1 | Activation vs payout eligibility | Use statuses such as profile created, payout details submitted, review complete, and payout enabled; do not show payout-ready while any required field or required review is unresolved, and require CLABE before payout enablement |

-| 2 | Tax-control ownership | Assign internal ownership for tax-related decisions and recordkeeping before you automate payout behavior |
+| 2 | Tax-control ownership | Assign internal ownership for tax-related decisions and recordkeeping before you automate payout behavior; when using Banxico materials for interpretation, check high-impact points against the Spanish original and account for preliminary data |

 | 3 | Routing labels | Use a small set of labels to distinguish standard cases from records that need extra review; route missing or unclear tax-profile data to review by default |

-| 4 | Data minimization | Limit RFC and bank data to what payout and compliance workflows require, mask sensitive values in logs and tickets, and store sensitive fields with encryption |
+| 4 | Data minimization | Limit tax and bank data to what payout and compliance workflows require, mask sensitive values in logs and tickets, and store sensitive fields with encryption |

 Use simple segmentation to avoid blanket handling.
 Add a small set of routing labels so finance and ops can distinguish standard cases from records that need extra review.
 If tax-profile data is missing or unclear, route to review by default instead of automatic payout release.

-We covered this in detail in Applying the US-Mexico Tax Treaty as a Remote Worker.
+For broader context, see Applying the US-Mexico Tax Treaty as a Remote Worker.

 Step 2 Run a final gate, then submit once.
 Before submission, recheck eligibility, confirm the payout is not already terminal, and verify required payout details still match the approved record.
-If a check fails, route to exception instead of patching in flight.
+If a check fails, route to exception instead of patching it in flight.

 | Internal checkpoint | Internal meaning | Minimum evidence | Primary owner |